LostInBrittany/k8s-and-quarkus-gitpod/README.md

 A working Gitpod setup to work with Kubernetes and Quarkus.
 The workspace includes:

-- For Kubernetes: Kubectl, Helm, Velero & Kustomize.
+- For Kubernetes: Kubectl, K9s, Helm, Velero & Kustomize.
+- For Quarkus: Java 11, Quarkus

 To open the workspace, simply click on the *Open in Gitpod* button, or use [this link](https://gitpod.io/#https://github.com/LostInBrittany/k8s-and-quarkus-gitpod.git).